bspeice/speice.io/_posts/2018-12-15-allocation-safety.md

 ---
 layout: post
-title: "QADAPT - Allocation Safety in Rust"
+title: "QADAPT - debug_assert! for your memory usage"
 description: "...and why you want an allocator that goes 💥."
 category:
 tags: []